Theatres of Memory

-Drastic changes often leave behind striking marks in our memories.
+The Spanish »Transición« took place in the 1970s and marks the transition from the Franco dictatorship to parliamentary democracy.
+Transitioning from dictatorship to democracy is not an easy thing to accomplish.
+A new future needs to be built and at the same time the past cannot be erased and influences societies.
+Such drastic changes often leave behind striking marks in people’s memories.
 But is history really what we choose to remember?
 Or are the things we decide to forget just as important?
-In this workshop we take a special look at what we forget, or ‘mis-remember’, and why.
+We took a special look at what we forget, or ‘mis-remember’, and why.

 About the Workshop

 This workshop was realised in partnership with Real Maestranza de Caballería de Ronda (RMR)